 - Social and Behavioural Sciences — Concepts and methods of social and behavioural sciences relevant to the identification and the solution of public health problems.

 The MPH is a professional course-based degree with a practicum.
 It is an interdisciplinary program intended to prepare individuals for professional practice and leadership in public health.
 The program is designed for completion in two academic years of full-time study.
 Students may also choose to study part-time over a maximum of five years.
-During their first term in the program, each student is assigned an academic advisor who will mentor them through their core required courses, practical and elective selection.

 - GSR 960.0 - Introduction to Ethics and Integrity

 - GSR 961.0 - Ethics and Integrity in Human Research